design-automation/mobius-sim-funcs/documentation/pattern.md

 is given, then a plane will be automatically generated, aligned with the global XY plane.

-The positions will be generated along an straight line aligned with the X axis of the origin plane.
+The positions will be generated along a straight line aligned with the X axis of the origin plane.

 Returns the list of new positions.

+s

 **Parameters:**
   * *origin:* A <abbr title='A list of three numbers, [x, y, z]'>coordinate</abbr> or a <abbr title='Three lists of three numbers, [origin, x-axis, y-axis]'>plane</abbr>.